Ventriculoperitoneal Shunt Placement for Hydrocephalus in Adults

 - Connected to the valve on the shunt is a catheter (tube).
 This catheter is tunneled under your skin, from your head to your abdomen.
 The extra CSF will empty into your abdomen.
 It will be quickly absorbed into your blood.
 Your incisions may be closed with staples or stitches.
 Bandages may be placed over the incisions.

 What will happen after surgery?

-Your healthcare provider will monitor you closely to make sure the shunt is working properly.
+Providers will monitor you closely to make sure the shunt is working properly.
 Your intracranial pressure (ICP) will be checked.
 The ICP is the pressure inside your skull.
-Your healthcare provider may need to change the settings on your valve if your ICP is too high or too low.
+Your provider may need to change the settings on your valve if your ICP is too high or too low.
 You may need imaging tests to check the placement of the shunt and make sure it is not blocked.
 A sample of your CSF may be tested to check for infection and inflammation.

 What are the risks of surgery?

 You may get a headache that is worse when you sit or stand.
 Your tube may become blocked or move out of place, and you may need another surgery.
 You could have bleeding into your brain and you may need surgery to treat it.
 You may get an infection at the incision site or a more serious infection in your brain.
 There may be damage to your brain or the organs in your abdomen.